Aaleia/Guidehouse-1D/README.md

 ### Modelling

-Since there were many features that correlated to each geographical situation within each oblast, we wanted to observe broader patterns within our dataset through clustering, and then further used them for a fixed supervised learning numerical prediction for IDPs.
+Since there were many features that correlated to each geographical situation within each oblast, we wanted to observe broader patterns within our dataset through clustering, and then further use them for a fixed supervised learning numerical prediction for IDPs.

 #### Unsupervised Learning : K-Means Clustering